Padded cells and soft spoons await China graft suspects

 The facility tries to do what it can to make the suspects comfortable, said Ziyang law enforcement official Li Changan.

-“Before a court has made a judgment, they are suspects of crimes,” Li said.
+“Before a court has made a judgement, they are suspects of crimes,” Li said.
 “As long as hey have rational requests, we’ll do what we can to satisfy them.”
+(Reporting by Ben Blanchard; Editing by Clarence Fernandez)